ir-engine/ir-engine/README.md

 You can store data, especially temp variables, on systems, if they rarely change, are only changed onAdded/onRemoved, and typically are a singleton.
 It is always better to query for all of the entities that match the component pattern over keeping and updating a list on the system.

 ### Networking
+Networking is currently under development.
+Our default Transport uses socket.io and Mediasoup acting as an SFU to handing voice and video, as well as unreliable messaging over data channels.

 ## TODO:
 We haven't finished these parts: